roy-ganz/toql/guide/src/derive/joins.md

 ## Join Attributes
 SQL joins can be defined with
 - *self*, the column on the referencing table.
-If omitted the field name is taken.
+If omitted the struct field's name is taken.
 - *other*, the column of the joined tabled.
 - *on*, an additional SQL predicate.
 Must include the table alias.